shivamsaboo17/MyMachine/Projects/MovieRecommender/README.md

 So I created a little programme.

-It recommends you Movies from a short a survey.
+It recommends you Movies from a short survey.

 You can rely on it.
 (Trust ME I personally tried it.)